Dune Hang Gliding

 Dune Hang Gliding lessons are conducted at our training facility in Jockey’s Ridge State Park located at Mile Post 12 in Nags Head, NC.
 The dunes of Jockey’s Ridge provide the perfect platform for learning to hang glide.
 They have plenty of height for beginners, and are soft for landing.
 Through special arrangement with the State Park Service, we are allowed to conduct hang gliding lessons from these dunes.
 We have been providing lessons at this site for over 25 years.

-A typical Beginner Dune Hang Gliding Lesson is three hours long and starts with check-in (1/2 hour prior to class time).
-Each class has no more than five students per instructor.
-You then have about one hour of ground school including a training video.
+A typical Beginner Dune Hang Gliding Lesson is 3 hours long and starts with check-in (30 minutes prior to class time).
+Each class has no more than 5 students per instructor.
+You then have about 1 hour of ground school including a training video.

 After ground school, your class proceeds to the dunes via a scenic walkway.
 It’s about a 200 yard walk to the base of the dunes.
 Once you have climbed to the the top of the dunes (the instructor carries the glider) you begin your solo hang gliding flights.
 The instructor is there to help.
 He/she will help you get into the harness, provide any last minute instructions, and help you launch.

 You will run into the wind, and depending on the wind conditions (and your weight and skill), you can travel anywhere from 30 to 100+ yards at 5 to 15 feet above the sand.
-Each trip down the dune is termed a “flight”.
+Each trip down the dune is termed a “flight.”
 The standard beginner lesson includes 5 flights.
-You might not land on your feet the first or even your second attempt.
+You might not land on your feet your first or even your second attempt.

 What to Bring